IZOBRETATEL777/Security-news-aggregator/README.md

-# SRE Team News Feed
+# Security News Feed

 ## Overview
-**SRE Team News Feed** is a **news aggregator** designed to fetch cybersecurity news from various sources, filter topics based on relevance, and deliver curated content.
+**Security News Feed** is a **news aggregator** designed to fetch cybersecurity news from various sources, filter topics based on relevance, and deliver curated content.
 It processes RSS feeds, applies AI-based filtering, and uses Redis for storage.

 ---